htdebeer/pandocomatic/index.md

-To actually control the pandoc conversion process itself, you can specify any pandoc command-line option in the `pandoc` property, which is a map.
+To actually control the pandoc conversion process itself, you can specify any pandoc command-line option in the `pandoc` property, which is a key-value list.

 **Examples**

--   Convert markdown to HTML with a table of contents:
+-   Convert markdown to a standalone HTML document with a table of
+    contents:

     ``` {.yaml}
     pandoc:
         from: markdown
         to: html
         toc: true
+        standalone: true
     ```

 -   Convert markdown to ODT with citations: